Steve Jones (biologist): Media and outreach

 For his Desert Island Discs book, Jones chose A Dance to the Music of Time.
-He gave the following reason for his choice: "There is a series of books by Anthony Powell called A Dance to the Music of Time, which actually is a really lovely way of describing evolution.
+He explained: "There is a series of books by Anthony Powell called A Dance to the Music of Time, which actually is a really lovely way of describing evolution.
 If I´d to take just one of them it would be The Valley of Bones."
+He is a devotee of Johann Sebastian Bach.
+In 2005, he spoke about the composer in BBC's Bach Christmas broadcasts.

 He presented In the Blood, a six-part television series on human genetics first broadcast in 1996, see book of same name in bibliography.
 In July 2011, Jones produced a report dealing with science reporting issues at the BBC.
 He was critical of the BBC for giving too much space and credence to maverick views on science, including deniers of anthropogenic global warming.

 Jones was commissioned by the BBC Trust to write a report on the organisation's science reporting, which was published in July 2011.
 This was broadly supportive of the BBC's accuracy, impartiality and science coverage although it also made some suggestions.
 These included better interaction of staff across the organisation on science topics and in particular an end to "false balance".
 Jones describes "[a]ttempts to give a place to anyone, however unqualified, who claims interest can make for false balance: to free publicity to marginal opinions and not to impartiality, but its opposite".
 The BBC's response to the recommendations was generally positive, several of which it immediately implemented.

 Awards and honours

 Jones was elected a Fellow of the Royal Society (FRS) in 2012.
 He won their Michael Faraday Prize in 1996 and delivered the Reith Lectures in 1991.
 He was elected to the American Philosophical Society in 2011.
-In 2011, he was elected a Fellow of the Learned Society of Wales and of the Royal Society of Literature.
+In 2011, he was elected a Fellow of the Learned Society of Wales (FLSW) and a Fellow of the Royal Society of Literature (FRSL).